f-opp/InsightR/README.md

 ### Module 1
 The first step in the ML-Workflow supports the step of the task definition.
 Besides the definition of the task the data used in the ML-model needs to be defined.

 Therefore, module 1 let's you upload several files to the "Database" of the application.
 Files (.csv) can be uploaded in bulk or one by one.
 Several options for layouting the data such as the delimiter, the header and the transformation of features of type string to factors can be set prior to the upload.
+The uploaded datatables should have at least 150 observations.

 In the *"Database"-tab* an Entity-Relation-Diagram of the current Database containing all the uploaded files is provided.